HaiSea Marine pours concrete for floating tugboat base

 HaiSea Marine pours concrete for floating tugboat baseWritten by Nick Blenkey

-he fleet of ultra-green tugboats ordered by Canada’s HaiSea Marine will operate from a floating operations and maintenance base.
+The fleet of ultra-green tugboats ordered by Canada’s HaiSea Marine will operate from a floating operations and maintenance base.
 And, as the first of the tugs start to arrive, construction of the floating base is picking up pace, with concrete being poured last week.

 The fleet of three battery-electric harbor tugs and two LNG dual fuel escort tugs — all designed by Robert Allan Ltd — will operate at the LNG Canada export facility in Kitimat, B.C.